raspberrypilearning/animated-story/en/step_1.md

 You will:
 + Track the position of elements
 + Animate elements when they come into view
-+ Create your own html page
++ Create your own HTML page
 + Set images to load only when they are needed

 --- no-print ---